rsc-pl/Xenoblade-2-Unburger/README.md

 - Restored all NPC names to their Japanese originals, preserving their cultural significance and meaning
 - Completely revised and retranslated all attack names, restoring their original English, German and Italian names that were completely replaced by localizers
 - Restored the World Tree's floor names to their original Talmudic references (names of Heavnes) - Vilon, Rakia, Shehaqim, and Zebul - rather than the Western localization's star-based naming system.
-- Implemented proper waapuro romaji for character names, precisely - respecting long vowels (e.g., "Menou" instead of "Meno") - this is crucial as these can represent entirely different names in Japanese
+- Implemented proper waapuro romaji for character names, precisely - respecting long vowels (e.g., "Menou" instead of "Meno") - previous patches have mixed different methods, while I value consistency.
 - Restored all instances of Hana's transformation names (e.g., "Judgement Day (JD)" instead of the localizer's "invention" - "Quantum Technochampion")
 - Restored Nia's authentic characterization of Zeke, including her turtle-themed nicknames and related wordplay (such as kameatama/turtlehaed)
 - Added all original Japanese honorific suffixes (-san, -sama, -chan, -kun).
 This was a massive undertaking but rather essential for Xenoblade 2, as these suffixes are frequently used as characterization devices.
-The game makes numerous references to otaku culture, even featuring scenes where Homura and Hana simulate Maid Cafe interactions - contexts where these honorifics are crucial to the scene's meaning.
+The game makes numerous references to otaku culture - for example featuring scenes where Homura and Hana simulate Maid Cafe interactions - contexts where these honorifics are crucial to the scene's tone and impact.
 If the patch would apply to Xenoblade 1 or Xenoblade 3 - I would rather not undertake this dispatch, because there this aspect does not play such an important role to spend really a lot of time to search and restore every honorific in the dialogue.

 ### Technical Breakthroughs